charvijain12/BloodWise/README.md

 2. **Import the Database**: Import the `.db` file found in the `database` folder into the `blood_bank` database.

-3. **Run the Application**: If you are running the project locally, place the project folder in the directory that your Apache web server looks for files to serve (usually the `htdocs` folder).
-Then, run the application by accessing the URL `localhost/blood-bank`.
+3. **Run the Application**: If you're running the project locally, place the project folder in the directory where your Apache web server looks for files to serve (usually the `htdocs` folder).
+Then, access the application by navigating to the URL `localhost/blood-bank`.

-## Components
+## Components 🛠️

-### Languages
+### Languages 🖥️

 - PHP
 - CSS
 - SQL

-### Development Environment
+### Development Environment 🌐

 - Windows 10

-### External Resources/Plugins
+### External Resources/Plugins 📦

 - XAMPP
 - Visual Studio Code
 - Google Chrome

-## Accessing the Application
+## Accessing the Application 🔐

-To access the application, you can log in as follows:
+To access the application, you can log in as:

-- As an admin:
+- **Admin**:
   - Username: SuperAdmin
   - Password: 12345678

-- As an employee:
+- **Employee**:
   - Username: test_user
   - Password: qwertyuiop

-## License
+## License 📄

 This project is licensed under the `MIT License`.
 For more details, please refer to the [License](https://github.com/charvijain12/Blood-Bank-Management-System/blob/main/LICENSE) file.

-We hope you find **BloodWise** an informative project showcasing a blood bank management system's database structure.
-If you have any questions or require assistance, please don't hesitate to reach out.
+We hope you find **BloodWise** an informative project showcasing the database structure of a blood bank management system.
+If you have any questions or require assistance, please don't hesitate to reach out. 🙌